Bruce W. Piasecki: Career

 American writer and academic Jay Parini wrote the Foreword to Piasecki's 2015 memoir, Missing Persons.

-In 2021, he and his wife, Andrea Masters, launched the $5,000 Creative Force Fund Award for Social Impact Journalists.
+In 2021, he and his wife, Andrea Masters, launched the Creative Force Fund Award for Social Impact Journalists.
 The award is given to young journalists covering business and society who are under the age of 35.

-In March 2022, his new book, A New Way to Wealth: The Power of Doing More with Less, was published.
+In March 2022, his book A New Way to Wealth: The Power of Doing More with Less was published.
 The book has been reviewed by Kirkus Reviews.